 As an example of operation control, an inverter can be stopped (X000), rotated forward (X001) and rotated reverse (X002).

 By changing the contents of D10, the speed can be changed.

 The contents of D10 can be changed from a sequence program or display unit.

-- 1. When using an E500 Series inverter, use "H2" to specify computer link operation. - 2.
-The FX3G PLC does not support the IVBWR instruction.
-Use the IVWR instruction instead.
+1. When using an E500 Series inverter, use "H2" to specify computer link operation.